SHACHAR KARIV

 Transfer Performance of Models, with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland.
 Version: Nov 1, 2024.

 Abstract.
-This study investigates
+This study

-different risk domains, specifically comparing performance between two- and
+decision-making across different risk domains, specifically comparing

-three-state budgetary environments.
-Utilizing within-subject laboratory data,
+performance between two- and three-state budgetary environments.
+Utilizing

-Aversion (DA), and machine learning models to predict choices when estimated in
+Theory (EUT), Disappointment Aversion (DA), and machine learning models to

-a simpler two-state environment and applied to a more complex three-state
+predict choices when estimated in a simpler two-state environment and applied

-environment at the individual level.
-Our findings reveal two key insights: (i)
+to a more complex three-state environment at the individual level.
+Our findings

-subjects; and (2) EUT demonstrates substantial transferability, maintaining
+domains for the vast majority of subjects; and (2) EUT demonstrates substantial

-across domains, outperforming both DA and machine learning models in terms of
+accuracy when generalized across domains, outperforming both DA and machine

-predictive consistency.
-These results underscore the robustness of parsimonious
+learning models in terms of predictive consistency.
+These results underscore

-economic models, particularly EUT, in providing reliable extrapolations across
+the robustness of parsimonious economic models, particularly EUT, in providing

-predictions span diverse risk settings.
+in applications where predictions span diverse risk settings.

 -